mariannamb/supermarket_product_analysis/README.md

 # 👋🏼 Introduction

 This project I worked on analyzes the sales performance of product lines in a supermarket, treating each product line as a distinct marketing campaign.
 By leveraging SQL for data analysis and Tableau for visualization, the project provides actionable insights into revenue trends and regional performance.
-The resulting dashboard I created highlights key metrics and trends to inform data-driven marketing decisions.
+The resulting dashboard I created highlights key metrics and trends to inform data-driven marketing decisions. **The dashboard can be viewed [here](https://public.tableau.com/views/SupermarketProductLinePerformance/SupermarketProductLinePerformance?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).**

 The dataset I used was sourced on Kaggle and can be found [here](https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales).